-Ever hear of an “Onion Calendar” before?
-It’s a time-honored folk weather forecasting technique used to predict levels of moisture for each month of the year ahead.
+Did you know you can make an onion forecast to predict the weather?
+An “Onion Calendar” It’s a time-honored folk weather forecasting technique used to predict levels of moisture for each month of the year ahead.
 All it takes is an onion, salt, a knife, and a little bit of patience!
 Learn more about this folklore and how to make one for yourself!
 Read on.

 Donna and Delbert Eszlinger of Ashley, North Dakota, swear by this tradition and honor it each New Year’s Eve.
 In fact, The Ashley Tribune, reports on their onion calendar reading every year and it continues to be one of the most popular stories of the year.

 Ashley is a tight knit German Russian Community located in the heart of southcentral North Dakota, steeped in tradition.
 For this Agrarian community, any kind of news or heads up in regard to anticipated moisture levels, is hopeful—especially within this string of dry years.

 When asked about their famous onion calendar, Donna replies, “It’s a German tradition that’s been carried on from grandparents and great grandparents.
 That’s how they predicted the weather years ago and we kind of follow along with the old German traditions because we enjoy doing it, and because there was some truth to those things.”